kode4food/interpol/doc/Language_Reference.md

 ```

 ### Interpolation
-TODO: Needs to be re-written to cover named indexing

 Quite simply, interpolation allows you to parameterize a string.
+This is accomplished via the interpolation operator `%`.
+Interpolation can be performed by index (both implicit and explicit) and by name.

+#### Indexed Interpolation (Implicit)
-This is accomplished in two ways.
-One is through the interpolation operator `%`.
-In its most basic form, you'd be merging a single parameter into a string:
+In its most basic form, you'd be merging a single parameter into a string.
+This can be done using implicit indexing.

 ```python
 "There are % stooges" % people.length